Skip to content

 STAS Configuration Sync:

-2. Add Active Directory server on the firewall
+2. Add the Active Directory server on the firewall

-Client downloads drop-down menu on Sophos Firewall (SFOS)
+Client downloads drop-down menu on the Sophos Firewall (SFOS)

 Download Sophos Transparent Authentication Suite